irenelam22/SudokuSolver/README.md

 0 0 0 | 0 0 0 | 0 0 0
 0 0 0 | 0 0 0 | 0 0 0
 ```

+Our sudoku interface is contained within the `sudoku` directory.

 ### create
 `create` randomly generates an unsolved puzzle with at least 40 missing numbers.
 To do so, it first creates an empty puzzle, then recursively fills all units in the puzzle, making sure the rules of sudoku are held.
 Then, it begins randomly removing numbers from the puzzle, until we are in the specified range for the given difficulty level (as described above), **and** there is our best approximation (\*) of one unique solution.
 Once it's done removing numbers, create prints the unfinished puzzle to standard output.